mikbry/vpiper/README.md

 # VPiper
-Opensource Audio Video cross-platform solution to transform, transcode and stream in Realtime.
+Opensource Video cross-platform solution to transcode, transform and stream in Realtime.

 Modern technical stack:
 - Rust and WASM for security
 - WebRTC for low latency
 - Hardware acceleration for speed
 - Tensorflow for AI